-In the maracatu of the countryside, called maracatu rural, there is also the figure of an Indian with a feathered headdress who carries large rattles tied to his back.
-In this picture you can see two other traditional figures from maracatu rural, the caboclos de lança.
+In the maracatus of the countryside, called maracatu rural, there is also the figure of an Indian with a feathered headdress who carries large rattles tied to his back.

 A few years ago this centuries-old tradition - it originated with groups of slaves and ex-slaves more than 300 years ago - seemed to be dying out, slowly disappearing from carnaval celebrations.
 Fortunately, today it is thriving in Pernambuco, both in rural and urban areas (see Leão Coroado), and Rio (Rio Maracatu).
 If you come to Rio for an extended period of time, you can even take percussion and dance classes from this group.
-Here's where you can watch Maracatu on YouTube.
+To watch on YouTube, click here.
 You'll see maracatu rural, followed by maracatu nação, during a whole night parade in Recife.

 Music & Folklore